-- 1. Turn the ignition switch to the ON/RUN position. - 2.
+- 1. Cycle the ignition to the ON/RUN position. - 2.
 Press and hold the desired HomeLink® button until the indicator light begins to flash after 20 seconds.
 Do not release the button.

 3. Without releasing the button proceed with The HomeLink® Universal Transceiver is disabled when "Canadian/Gate Operator Programming" Step 2 and follow all remaining steps.